FuelLabs/fuels-ts/apps/docs/src/guide/wallets/connectors.md

 # Connectors

-`Fuel Wallet Connectors` provide a standardized interface to integrate multiple wallets with your DApps.
+Fuel Wallet Connectors offer a standardized interface to integrate multiple wallets with your DApps, simplifying wallet integration and ensuring smooth user interactions.

-By using these connectors, developers can simplify wallet integration and enable smooth user interactions within their applications.

 ## Fuel Connectors